The interaction design syllabus

 - Device context (e.g. kiosks, mobile, ten-foot, web browser, native app, virtual reality, augmented reality)

-- Device variation vs creativity (the less devices you need to design for, the more tailored/creative you can be with the design)
+- Device variation vs creativity (the fewer devices you need to design for, the more tailored/creative you can be with the design)

 - Types of interfaces (e.g. text-based, graphical, tangible)